joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.6.3 =
+* Add: Doesn't show the button to the Dashboard if Auto is disabled.
+* Update: Admin refreshed to 2.4.

 = 4.5.9 =
 * Fix: Column wasn't displayed when manual enabled and automatic disabled.